RudraveerMandal/POGchain/src/transactions/readme.md

 ## Applying a transaction

-When SCP externalizes the transaction set to apply to the last closed ledger:
+When pogcvm externalizes the transaction set to apply to the last closed ledger:
 1. the Source accounts for all transactions are charged a fee
 2. transactions are applied one by one, checking and updating the account's sequence number.